tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ### Step 4: Expose the port where Jupyter is running to access the environment from your computer

 At this point we need to make our instance accesible from the outside.
-The first element we need for this task is know in which port of our instance is Jupyter running.
+The first element we need for this task is to know in which port of our instance is Jupyter running.
 To know this we just have to take a closer look to the last line of the output shown in the command line after we executed `docker compose up`.
-At the beggining of the line you should see an address like the one shown below, from there you interested in the four numbers underlined in bluecoming after the internal IP and before the slash.
+At the beggining of the line you should see an address like the one shown below, from there you are interested in the four digits underlined in blue coming after the internal IP and before the slash.
 These correspond with the port where Jupyter is running in your instance.

 <p align = "center">
 <img src = "../img/find_port.png" width="750">